We are often asked, how do I check if my WordPress site has been hacked?

 Usually the suspicious account will have the administrator user role, and in some cases you may not be able to delete it from your WordPress admin area.

 6. Unknown Files and Scripts on Your Server

 If you’re using a site scanner plugin like Sucuri, then it will alert you when it finds an unknown file or script on your server.

 To find the files, you need to connect to your WordPress site using an FTP client.
 The most common place where you will find malicious files and scripts is the /wp-content/ folder.

 Usually, these files are named similarly to WordPress files so that they can hide in plain sight.
 To recognize them yourself, you will need to audit the file and directory structure.
 However, deleting these files will not guarantee that they won’t return.

 7. Your Website is Often Slow or Unresponsive

-All websites on internet can become victims of random denial of service attacks.
-These attacks use several hacked computers and servers from all over the world using fake ips.
-Sometimes they are just sending too many requests to your server, other times they are actively trying to break into your website.
+All websites on the internet can become the target of random denial of service or DDoS attacks.
+These attacks use several hacked computers and servers from all over the world using fake IP addresses.

 8. Unusual Activity in Server Logs

 Server logs are plain text files stored on your web server.
 These files keep record of all errors occurring on your server as well as all your internet traffic.